 Winner by 11%

 Accuver rates % higher than Texas Instruments on Compensation Culture Ratings vs Texas Instruments Ratings based on looking at 441 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "Does your company give annual bonuses?".
+Ratings come from the answers to questions like "What is the best part about your compensation package?" and "How often do you get a raise?".

 Team Culture Ratings vs Texas Instruments